What to expect at the dentist

 Visiting the dentist on a regular basis for cleanings, X-rays and other needed services will prevent pain and discomfort in the future when small problems, if left untreated, could turn into larger problems or even dental emergencies.

 A routine dental appointment lasts approximately 30 minutes.
-A dental hygienist will look into your mouth and determine if X-rays are needed.
+A dental hygienist will look in your mouth and determine if X-rays are needed.
 They will gently scrape away any plaque, clean your teeth with an electric toothbrush and apply dental floss.
 The dentist will take a final look at your teeth and determine if a second appointment is needed to fill cavities or provide other needed services.

 Regular dental exams can: